undiffagents/uagent/README.md

 		Purpose: Integration and training of UAgent in ARES framework
 		Primaries: Colin, Daylond, Benji

-	cake
+	ares/cake
 		Purpose: Print cakes.
-Idea is to parlay the UAgent's processing and learning capabilities into a new type of UAgent (MARS?) that can act as the experimenter controlling an ARES experiment campaign.
+Parlay UAgent processing/learning capabilities to act as experimenter controlling an ARES experiment campaign.
 		Primaries: ?
 Pascal, Cogan ?

-	gap-res
+	gap_res
 		Purpose: Knowledge Gap Resolution
 		Primaries: Aaron, Daniel

-	inst-process
+	inst_process
 		Purpose: Instruction Understanding.
-Processes input in the form of Attempto Controlled English (ACE), in order to populate the OntologyDB
+Processes input in the form of Attempto Controlled English (ACE), in order to populate the Ontology
 		Primaries: Aaron, Stevens

-	inst-exec-learn
-		Purpose: Executing instructions in the UA, and allowing the UA to "learn"
-		Primaries: Dario (+Colin, later)

-	ontology-db (+DaSe API)
+	ontology (+DaSe API)
 		Purpose: Formalized structure of UAgent "knowledge."
 The DaSe API is how other modules will interact with the OntologyDB.
 		Primaries: Cogan, Aaron (Pascal?)

-	task
+	tasks
 		Purpose: Tasks to be run by the UA
-		Primaries: Olivia, Stevens (Dario, Colin?)
+		Primaries: Dario, Olivia, Stevens (Colin?)

-	think-ua
+	think
-		Purpose: The think architecture, an adaptation of ACT-R to be run in Python.
+		Purpose: The Think architecture, an adaptation of ACT-R to be run in Python.
 		Primaries: Dario (+Colin, later)

-	trained-agents
-		Purpose: External agents (hand-coded, etc) to allow for active comparisons of the UAgent to more traditional
+	ua
+		Purpose: Code specifically for the UAgent.
+Currently just ua.py, which has the UndifferentiatedAgent class (for use with Think).
-		Primaries: Stevens
+		Primaries: Dario (+Colin)